adidas/lakehouse-engine/README.md

 load_data(acon=acon)
 ```

+---
-> **Note:** Although it is possible to interact with the Lakehouse Engine functions directly from your python code,
+> ***Note:*** Although it is possible to interact with the Lakehouse Engine functions directly from your python code,
 instead of relying on creating an ACON dict and use the engine api, we do not ensure the stability across new
 Lakehouse Engine releases when calling internal functions (not exposed in the facade) directly.

+---

+---
-> **Note:** ACON structure might change across releases, please test your Data Product first before updating to a
+> ***Note:*** ACON structure might change across releases, please test your Data Product first before updating to a
 new version of the Lakehouse Engine in your Production environment.

+---

 ## Who maintains the Lakehouse Engine?
 The Lakehouse Engine is under active development and production usage by the Adidas Lakehouse Foundations Engineering team.

 ## Community Support and Contributing

 🤝 Do you want to contribute or need any support?
-Check out all the details in [CONTRIBUTING.md](CONTRIBUTING.md).
+Check out all the details in [CONTRIBUTING.md](https://github.com/adidas/lakehouse-engine/blob/master/CONTRIBUTING.md).

 ## License and Software Information

 © adidas AG

-adidas AG publishes this software and accompanied documentation (if any) subject to the terms of the [license](LICENSE.txt)
+adidas AG publishes this software and accompanied documentation (if any) subject to the terms of the [license](https://github.com/adidas/lakehouse-engine/blob/master/LICENSE.txt)
 with the aim of helping the community with our tools and libraries which we think can be also useful for other people.
-You will find a copy of the [license](LICENSE.txt) in the root folder of this package.
+You will find a copy of the [license](https://github.com/adidas/lakehouse-engine/blob/master/LICENSE.txt) in the root folder of this package.
 All rights not explicitly granted
-to you under the [license](LICENSE.txt) remain the sole and exclusive property of adidas AG.
+to you under the [license](https://github.com/adidas/lakehouse-engine/blob/master/LICENSE.txt) remain the sole and exclusive property of adidas AG.

+---
-NOTICE: The software has been designed solely for the purposes described in this ReadMe file.
+> ***NOTICE:*** The software has been designed solely for the purposes described in this ReadMe file.
 The software is NOT designed,
 tested or verified for productive use whatsoever, nor or for any use related to high risk environments, such as health care,
 highly or fully autonomous driving, power plants, or other critical infrastructures or services.

+---

-If you want to contact adidas regarding the software, you can mail us at _software.engineering@adidas.com_.
+If you want to contact adidas regarding the software, you can mail us at software.engineering@adidas.com.

 For further information open the [adidas terms and conditions](https://github.com/adidas/adidas-contribution-guidelines/wiki/Terms-and-conditions) page.